rscode999/cnet/documentation/documentation.md

 The user adds layers, a loss calculator, and an optimizer to the network prior to use.

-Each layer in a network has an index number, ranging from 0 to `{networkName}.layer_count()` - 1.
+Each layer in a network has a 0-based index number, ranging from 0 to `{networkName}.layer_count()` - 1.
 The first layer in a network has index 0.
 The second has index 1, the third has index 2, and so on.
 The input layer is the first layer.
 The output layer is the last layer.

 To use a network, the network must be enabled via `{networkName}.enable()`.